northwood-labs/terraform-provider-corefunc/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a legitimate security vulnerability, please report it to <ryan@ryanparman.com>.
+If you believe you have found a legitimate security vulnerability, please [report it](https://github.com/northwood-labs/terraform-provider-corefunc/security/advisories/new).

 There is no bounty program, and there are no payments for discovering/reporting security vulnerabilities, but we **all** benefit from software that is more secure.
 Happy to provide public thanks once the issue has been resolved.